Topological Signals of Singularities in Ricci Flow: Introduction

 \section{Introduction}

-Persistent homology (PH) \cite{C,EH:2009,KMM,NS} is a method of topological data analysis (TDA).
-It is useful for analyzing data generated by nonlinear processes.
-Examples include data sets not amenable to a linear fit, a collection of data points representing some surface or manifold, or information for which a suitable metric is unknown or not easily specified.

-Hamilton's Ricci flow (RF) \cite{Hamilton:1982} is a system of partial differential equations (PDE's) that has been used in the classification of two and three dimensional geometries \cite{CK,Thurston:1997} via the uniformization theorem and geometrization conjecture, respectively.
-Of interest is the formation of singularities \cite{AIK,AK,GZ} in the solutions of the RF equations.
-In two dimensions, compact surfaces with 2--sphere topology collapse to round points while in three dimensions, a finite number of pinching singularities can occur in different parts of the geometry, depending on the problem being considered.
+Ricci flow (RF) \cite{Hamilton:1982} is a system of partial differential equations (PDEs) that has been used in the classification of two- and three-dimensional geometries \cite{CK,Thurston:1997} via the uniformization theorem and geometrization conjecture, respectively.
+An interesting application involves the classification of singularities in the solutions of the RF equations.
+In two dimensions, compact surfaces with two-sphere topology collapse to round points, while in three dimensions, a finite number of pinching singularities can occur in different parts of the geometry, depending on the problem being considered.
+Such singularity formation has been thoroughly studied (cf. \cite{AIK:2011,AIK:2015,AK,GZ}).
+Outside of purely theoretical considerations, it is useful in physics, notably in its relation to the renormalization-group (RG) flow in string theory \cite{Perelman:2003-1,Perelman:2003-2,Carfora:2010,Carfora:2011,Carfora:2017,vanRaamsdonk,Woolgar}, and in discrete analogues used in imaging \cite{Gu:2012-1,Gu:2012-2,Miller:2014}.